material-motion/material-motion/specifications/runtime/transaction.md

 Requires: Serializable Plans.

-**serialize/deserialize API**: Provide APIs for serializing and deserializing a Transaction.
+**serialize/deserialize API**: Provide APIs for serializing and deserializing a transaction.

 Example pseudo-code:

     # Serialize the transaction
     json = transaction.serialize()

-    # Create a new Transaction from json
+    # Create a new transaction from json
     transaction = Transaction(json)

-**JSON serialization**: A serialized Transaction is represented in JSON.
+**JSON serialization**: A serialized transaction is represented in JSON.

 <p style="text-align:center"><tt>/feature: serialization</tt></p>